Max-Product Belief Propagation for Linear Programming: Applications to Combinatorial Optimization: Applications of Theorem

-For the above GM \eqref{gm:oddmatching}, we derive the following corollary of Theorem \ref{thm:main} whose formal proof is presented in Section \ref{apdx:oddmatching}. \begin{corollary} If the solution of the maximum weight perfect matching with odd cycles LP \eqref{lp:oddmatching} is unique and integral, then the max-product BP on GM \eqref{gm:oddmatching} converges to it. \end{corollary} We again emphasize that a similar result for the maximum weight (non-perfect) matching problem was established in \citep{shin2013graphical}.
+From Theorem \ref{thm:main}, we can conclude that if the solution of LP \eqref{lp:oddmatching} is unique and integral, the max-product BP on GM \eqref{gm:oddmatching} converges to the solution of LP \eqref{lp:oddmatching} in $O(w_{\max}|E|^{2.5}/\rho)$ iterations.
+This completes the proof of Corollary \ref{cor:oddmatching}. \end{proof} We again emphasize that a similar result for the maximum weight (non-perfect) matching problem was established in \citep{shin2013graphical}.
 However, the proof technique in the paper does not extend to the perfect matching problem.
 This is in essence because presumably the perfect matching problem is harder than the non-perfect matching one.
 Under the proposed generic criteria of Theorem \ref{thm:main}, we overcome the technical difficulty.